 Hydropower is the technology of using the force of falling water to generate electrical power.
-Yuba Water Agency's hydropower facilities provide important electric grid stabilization in Northern California.
-The Yuba River Development Project includes a modern series of dams and hydropower facilities capable of generating up to 395 megawatts of carbon-free energy, which is enough to supply more than 300,000 homes throughout California.
+Yuba Water Agency’s hydropower facilities provide important electric grid stabilization, especially for solar and wind energy, in Northern California.
+The Yuba River Development Project includes a modern series of dams and hydropower facilities capable of generating up to 412 megawatts of carbon-free energy, which is enough to supply more than 400,000 homes throughout California.

 New Colgate Powerhouse